S-Ando-Biophysics/4MRNA/README.md

 - The calculation of "No. of AU" (the number of molecules in the asymmetric unit) is done using the Matthews coefficient etc. Please refer to the [other repository](https://github.com/S-Ando-Biophysics/Cal-Nm) and [calculator website](https://s-ando-biophysics.github.io/Cal-Nm/).

 ### Changelog

 - **2025-07-08**  The beta version (v0.0) has been released.

 - **2025-08-01** The official version (v1.0) has been released.

 - **2025-08-18** Minor Update (v1.1)

-  - The Shelle scripts have been revised, enabling smoother use of 4MRNA.
+  - The Shell scripts have been revised, enabling smoother use of 4MRNA.

 - **2025-08-22** Minor Update (v1.2)

   - The stability and the processing speed of the Python codes have been improved.
   - A good balance between simplicity and customizability was achieved by introducing separate execution methods for general users and specialists.

 - **2026-03-12** Major Update (v2.0)

   - The internal workflow has been updated.
 The command-line interface version of 3DNA has replaced Web 3DNA.
 Consequently, the previous Python code has been removed in favor of a full Shell script implementation.
 These changes involve modifications to software dependencies and execution methods.
 This major update delivers greater robustness and significantly faster execution speeds.

 - **2026-03-31** Minor Update (v2.1)

   - The introduction of checkpoints allows for easy resumption of execution even if the process is interrupted.

 - **2026-06-11** Minor Update (v2.2)

   - It has become easier to handle nucleic acids that consist of an odd number of strands.

 - **2026-06-12** Minor Update (v2.3)

-  - The bug has been fixed.
+  - The installation bug has been fixed.

-- **2026-07-17** The paper has been published (online in advance).
+- **2026-08-27** Bug Fix

+  - A bug that occurred during model generation has been fixed.
+  - No reinstallation or update is required, and no changes to the execution procedure are necessary.

+### Comments

+- **2026-08-27**

+  - We sincerely thank the person who reported the model-generation issue through the feedback form.
+Your report was very helpful in improving 4MRNA.
+If you encounter any further issues or bugs, please let me know.